Severe Asthma ToolkitSevere Asthma Toolkit

 Australian Mepolizumab Registry (AMR)

-The ASAN Australian Mepolizumab Registry (AMR) is currently enrolling patients in Australia with severe refractory eosinophilic asthma who are prescribed mepolizumab (Nucala).
+The ASAN Australian Mepolizumab Registry (AMR) enrolled patients in Australia with severe refractory eosinophilic asthma who were prescribed mepolizumab (Nucala), providing useful post-marketing information regarding this treatment and patient group.
+The AMR is a database for ongoing analyses.

 Read more